kundan134/DogBreeds/README.md

 ## Requisites for running the app
 -	An android smartphone with Android version >=4.1 (Jelly Bean)
 -	The phone should have at least 50 MB memory and a reasonable amount of RAM.
--	The Phone should have camera feature.
+-	The Phone should have rear camera.

 ## To Run the project
 Follow the following steps sequentially to build and test the app: